regebro/moving-big-projects/moving-big-projects.rst

 Monitoring

-Increase test coverage

 .. note::

     Some of these are optional, some are not.

-    You HAVE to have tests to move to Python 3, and you have to run those tests, and that means that for any sizeable project you must have CI.
+    You HAVE to have tests to move to Python 3, but tests also help with stability.
+    And you have to run those tests, and that means that for any sizeable project you must have CI.
     I'll talk more of that later.

     Switching to Python 3 without a staging setup would also be insane.

     Automatic deployment is a nice thing to get out of firefighting mode.
     Deployment of a new release of the software should just be a push of the button.
+    SaltStack can help there.
-    Extra points if master is released and pushed to staging every night.
+    Extra points if master is released and pushed to staging every night, so you know that your deployment is working.

-    Monitoring is good, and tests also help for stability.
+    Monitoring is good, you want to know that there is a problem before your users know it.

 ----

 Isolated production environment
 ===============================

+Definitely Virtualenv

+Maybe containers

 .. note::

-    And there are some Python specific things we can do to harden production.
+    There are some Python specific things we can do to harden production.
     One thing is to run in some sort of isolated environment.
-    This typically means a virtualenv, or if you run Plone, a buildout.
+    This typically means a virtualenv, or buildout.

     Containers are in now, that helps isolating, so you don't get weird interactions with new versions of OS packages.